bexhearty/bexhearty.github.com/articles/2015-07-07-module-1/index.md

 ![](https://cloudup.com/c7XrmvISWfJ+)

 ## 4. Implement Segment
-Create an account on [Segment](https://segment.com) and a new project by selecting “new project” from the top right dropdown menu from your dashboard:
+Create an account on [Segment](https://segment.com) and a new project by selecting “new project” from the top right dropdown menu:
 ![](https://cloudup.com/czuUe3gBBTj+)
 Click on the “install a library in your site or mobile app” option (or select it by clicking on the 6th icon called “setup project”)